 - Flooding: maximum of 4" throughout contract period

 - 75 acres minimum

-- Contracts are ranked based on bid price and habitat quality
+- Contracts are ranked on timing, habitat quality, and price

-- Unmanaged fields with tall standing straw or vegetation
+- Fields with tall standing straw or vegetation

 Ranking and Scoring Process